katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_vars_facts.rst

 Adding custom facts
 -------------------

-The setup module in Ansible automatically discovers a standard set of facts about each host.
-If you want to add custom values to your facts, you can write a custom facts module, set temporary facts with a ``ansible.builtin.set_fact`` task, or provide permanent custom facts using the facts.d directory.
+The setup module in Assible automatically discovers a standard set of facts about each host.
+If you want to add custom values to your facts, you can write a custom facts module, set temporary facts with a ``assible.builtin.set_fact`` task, or provide permanent custom facts using the facts.d directory.

 .. _local_facts: